Published 27 January 2021

 2 – CONTROLLER

-2.1 The Withers Group is made up of different legal entities and this Privacy Notice is issued on behalf of the Group so when we mention “Withers”, “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant company in the Withers Group responsible for processing your data.
-Withers LLP is the controller and is responsible for this Website.
+2.1 The Withers Group is made up of different legal entities and this Privacy Notice is issued on behalf of the Group so when we mention “Withers”, “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant entity in the Withers Group responsible for processing your data.
+Under the EU General Data Protection Regulation (“GDPR”) and UK Data Protection Act 2018 (“DPA”), Withers LLP is acting as ‘controller’ and has primary legal responsibility for any personal data you submit through this Website.

-2.2 Withers LLP is currently registered as a data controller in the United Kingdom under the Data Protection Act 1998 (number: Z6371171).
+2.2 Withers LLP is currently registered in the United Kingdom as a fee payer with the Information Commissioner’s Office (“ICO”) (number: Z6371171).

 3 – THIRD-PARTY LINKS